petermwesigwa/Adopt-A-Float/README.md

 ## Running locally with Xcode
 1) Open `Adopt-A-Float.xcworkspace`, not the .xcodeproj
-2) Change the [API Key](https://developers.google.com/maps/documentation/ios-sdk/) in Adopt-A-Float/AppDelegate.m
+2) Change the filename `_private.plist` to `private.plist` and enter your [Google Maps API Key](https://developers.google.com/maps/documentation/ios-sdk/).
+(Or use your exisintg file.
+It is not uploaded to GitHub).
 3) Run